 NYCDA: What projects are you currently working on?

 Feldman: As an actor, I’ve recently had guest star appearances on “Shooter” (Amazon) and “Code Black” (CBS).
 As a director, producer, and writer I’m developing a new series called “Eternity Hill”, a sci-fi drama.
 I also started For Actors by Actors, a company designed to create a network and support system for actors.
 We provide acting classes, agent showcases, casting director workshops, headshots, reels, self-tapes, and free networking events for actors to meet industry professionals such as editors, producers, and directors.
 The idea is to put the power back into the actors’ hands, to expose them to their responsibility to the collaborative nature of our industry, and help them navigate the waters as they began their careers in Los Angeles.

-NYCDA: What advice do you have for students starting at the Conservatory?
+NYCDA: What advice do you have for students starting at the New York Conservatory?

 Feldman: Take advantage of every single class.
 Listen to every teacher because it pays off later.
 You’ll be on set years later and something that you may have heard in a class all of a sudden brings great clarity.
 Ask questions when you’re in class.
 If you don’t understand something, ask questions.
 Soak it up.

 Some of the people who were in class with me remain my closest friends.
 Most importantly I met my wife (Rosanna Canonigo) at the school.
 My wife and I produced the very first New York Conservatory babies.

 NYCDA: What sparked you to create For Actors by Actors?